stephensl/LS181/study_guide.md

   This type of `JOIN` will combine rows from the two tables where the join condition comparing data in the specified columns evaluates to `true`.

   When two tables are joined, each row in the first table (left) will be compared to each row in the second table (right) and evaluated on the join condition.
-If the two rows being compared satisfy the condition, they are joined together (including data from all columns in the row) and included as a single joined row in a 'transient' table.
+If the two rows being compared satisfy the condition, they are joined together and included as a single joined row in a 'transient' table.

   The `SELECT` command will then utilize the 'transient' table in order to return targeted data as if it were querying a single table.